 The profession and practices of Customer Success Management are rapidly evolving as an ever wider range of companies set up their own teams worldwide.
 The role that was once primarily found in the SaaS/Cloud B2B sector has expanded far beyond to any company whose business model depends upon customer relationship retention and expansion.

-The data generated from the CSSI Research will be used to develop The State of the Profession and A Success Plan for Customer Success plenary presentations delivered at the Customer SuccessCon West/Seattle/East/Europe events.
-These presentations will shortly also be available to Executive Members of the CSA as reports in the Customer Success Library.
+The data generated from the CSSI Research will be used to develop the initial specification of the Customer Success Standards, and used to prepare the plenary presentations delivered at the Customer SuccessCon events.
+It will also be presented as Briefings done for individual companies and groups..
 While full identification is requested (though not required) from all survey participants to assure accurate data, neither your identity nor your specific answers will ever be shared with anyone under any circumstances; only aggregate data will be used for reporting.

 For more information about The Customer Success Standards Initiative, visit: